-Throughout April, the Yale Undergraduate Prison Project is hosting a virtual speaker series in partnership with Cage-Free Cannabis — an organization that advocates for reparative, economic and environmental justice regarding cannabis usage — on equity in the cannabis industry.
+Throughout April, the Yale Undergraduate Prison Project is hosting a virtual speaker series in partnership with Cage-Free Cannabis — an organization that advocates for reparative, economic and environmental justice regarding cannabis usage, such as Delta-8 THC Flower — on equity in the cannabis industry.
 Every Tuesday, guests such as business owners, community advocates and academics are invited to discuss cannabis equity in Connecticut and across the country.

 On Tuesday, professor of public health Mark Schlesinger and psychiatry resident Marco Ramos Jr. discussed social policy and racialized stereotypes surrounding marijuana use.